-This course provides a comprehensive study of nutrient basics, digestion, metabolism, vitamins, minerals, supplements, steroids, weight management, eating disorders, nutritional deficiencies and imbalances.
-Emphasizes practical application of nutrition concepts in exercise settings.
-Prerequisite: junior/senior standing.
-Prerequisite: BIO 162.
+This course provides a comprehensive study of nutrient basics.
+Topics include digestion, metabolism, vitamins, minerals, supplements, weight management, nutritional deficiencies and imbalances.
+Prerequisite: Junior/senior standing, and BIO 264.
 Offered fall and spring.

 PEH 325.
 SUBSTANCE ABUSE AND HUMAN BEHAVIOR 4 sh

 This course provides a comprehensive study of factors influencing alcohol and other drug use including personality, societal and biological factors.
-Emphasizes prevention through the curriculum, identifying the high-risk student and appropriate referrals in the school system and community.
+Prevention through the curriculum, identifying the high-risk student and appropriate referrals in the school system and community is emphasized.
 Students will gain experience using technology as a strategic resource related to this topic.
-Offered spring.
+Offered spring or winter term.

 PEH 362.
 HEALTHFUL LIVING IN THE ELEMENTARY SCHOOL 2 sh

-This course provides a study of health, safety and physical education needs of elementary children (including content and methodology) and the integration of those needs with the curriculum.
-Observation hours in the public schools required.
-Prerequisite: EDU 211 or permission of instructor.
+This course is designed for the elementary classroom teacher to better understand the health, safety and physical education needs of the K-5th student.
+The focus of this course is content knowledge and methodology related to Physical Education, Safety and Health.
+Clinical hours in public schools are required.
+Prerequisite: EDU 211 or SOC 243 or permission of instructor.
 Offered fall and spring.

 PEH 411.
 MEASUREMENT AND EVALUATION 4 sh